erikknorren/nuxt3-starter/README.md

 - `npx nuxi init nuxt-app`
   Rename your folder however you want it, in this case its erik-nuxt3-starter
 - `cd erik-nuxt3-starter`
-- `mkdir assets components pages server store`
+- `mkdir pages server store`
   These directories have different purposes:

-  1. **assets**: contains your un-compiled assets such as css files, images, or fonts.
-  2. **components**: contains your Vue.js Components.
-  3. **pages**: contains your application views and routes.
+  1. **pages**: contains your application views and routes.
 Nuxt3 will read all the .vue files inside this directory and set them up as application routes using the file name as the path.
-  4. **server**: contains the server side of your app, which is the backend of your application.
+  2. **server**: contains the server side of your app, which is the backend of your application.
-  5. **store**: contains your Pinia store.
-Pinia is used for state management, that lets you transfer data between components without using props or events.
+  3. **store**: contains your Pinia store.
+Pinia is used for state management, that lets you transfer data between components without using props or events
+     **Other directories:**
+  4. **components**: contains your Vue.js Components.
+  5. **assets**: contains your un-compiled assets such as css files, images, or fonts.

 - `yarn add vue`
   The next step is to add boilerplate dependencies: